rfeinman/SK-regularization/README.md

 ### Phase 1 silhouettes training

-Once you've downloaded and unzipped the silhouettes folder and placed it in the `data/` directory, you will next train the CNN on the Phase 1 (20-way) classification task.
+Once you've downloaded & unzipped the silhouettes folder and placed it in the `data/` directory, you will next train the CNN on the Phase 1 (20-way) classification task.
 From the `scripts/` directory, you can test a single training run with the following command:

     python silhouettes_phase1.py